maskbench/maskbench/README.md

 Its **modular design** makes it easy to add new datasets, models, metrics, or visualizations for custom benchmarking workflows.
 Whether you’re testing a new model, comparing existing ones, or studying the impact of masking strategies, MaskBench provides a clear, repeatable workflow to get the job done.

+More details can be found in our report: https://maskbench.github.io/maskbench/

 ## 🛠️ Getting Started
 ### 🖥️ System Requirements